 SMER’s painting instruction indicates only the numbers of Humbrol enamel, I selected Mr. Color No.74 air superiority blue for the cockpit, the top of the Su-7 is Russian green No.135 based on my sense and actual airplane photographs.

 It is very complicated when I look at the cockpit of the actual plane’s inside.
 I drew small parts at the best possible I could, and the seatbelt is by myself.
-The parts of the third party have better result like the F-100 which I built last time.
+The parts of the third party have a better result like the F-100 which I built last time.
 I think that it is better than nothing.
-There is a gap of right and left.
+There is a gap between right and left.

-The detail of the cockpit is nice mold.
+The detail of the cockpit is a nice mold.
 I was very worried whether the inner panel could be fit inside of the body.
-There seems to be little risk to assemble the inner parts one by one carefully than the cockpit parts building together all at once like this instruction.
+There seems to be little risk to assemble the inner parts one by one carefully than the cockpit parts building together with all at once like this instruction.
 For me, I assembled it with caution, but a lot of problems occurred.